 Through their affiliation with an academic medical center, program physicians offer patients the latest, research-proven treatment options.
 In some patients, for instance, surgeons use a technique that helps drain pancreatic secretions in a way that reduces bladder-related complications.

-Another indication of clinical leadership is the availability of human leukocyte antigen (HLA) tissue typing and virtual cross-matching through the program’s affiliation with Versiti.
+Another indication of clinical leadership is the availability of human leukocyte antigen (HLA) tissue typing and virtual cross-matching through the program’s affiliation with Versiti Blood Center of Wisconsin.
 HLA tissue typing of pancreas donors and recipients involves a blood test that identifieFs components called antigens on the surface of body tissues and cells.
 The test helps determine if donor tissue is compatible for transplant with the recipient, decreasing the chance of organ rejection.
 Virtual cross-matching also involves a sophisticated blood test that makes transplants easier and safer for patients prone to rejection, potentially increasing the pool of donors and decreasing wait times.

 Comprehensive Care, Focused on Patients for Life